-How to resolve Exchange errors in Private EDB file?
+How to resolve Exchange Private (Priv1.edb) EDB file Error?

 Microsoft Exchange Server along with MS Outlook provides a world-class experience of mailing, instant messaging, calendar, notes etc to the users with various exquisite features.
 Focussing on how Exchange Server keeps its data centralized, it is found that it incorporates Extensible Storage Engine (ESE) facility to keep all the email items along with their log files.
 Now during Exchange Server installation, two files are created Priv1.edb files and Priv1.stm files.
 This STM file is generated corresponding to each EDB file.

 Priv1.edb file stores all email messages, attachments, headers and non-SMTP email messages whereas on the other hand Priv1.stm file is concerned with MIME data, Internet related graphics, photos, videos etc. Hence we can say that Priv1.edb file is the prime file which stores all your important work so any kind of corruption to it must be necessarily avoided.
 However, we cannot be sure of everything and must be ready with combat strategies if any kind of mishappening occurs with Priv1.edb file.

 Now whenever if there will be any problem in your Private EDB file, it could be sensed with these kinds of various errors: